 How much do dog vaccinations cost?

-Our annual vaccinations include an examination, complimentary nail trim, DAP (distemper, adenovirus and parainfluenza) and rabies vaccination.
+Our annual vaccinations include an examination, DAP (distemper, adenovirus and parainfluenza) and rabies vaccination.
 Additional vaccinations may be recommended based on a thorough lifestyle evaluation with our medical team.
 These vaccinations include bordetella (a kennel cough), leptospirosis and Lyme disease.
-Bordetella, leptospirosis or Lyme can be given separately from your pet’s annual visit, including an examination and complimentary nail trim as well.
+Bordetella, leptospirosis or Lyme can be given separately from your pet’s annual visit, including an examination.
 Please feel free to contact us at any time and we will be happy to assist you in creating a vaccination schedule for your pet as well as a quote for your visit.

 Ideally taking place at 8, 12 and 16 weeks of age, booster vaccinations are crucial in assuring your puppy will have a healthy and happy start in life.
 Every veterinarian will have a preferred protocol for vaccinating puppies, in addition, protocols change because of new research.